lokibler/VideoLabel/README.md

 ## Notes

-- Uses ResNet50 for frame analysis and object detection
+- Uses CLIP for frame analysis and object detection
-- Uses GPT-3.5 for generating natural language descriptions
+- Uses BLIP for generating natural language descriptions
 - Uses KMeans clustering to group similar videos
 - Embeds descriptions directly into video metadata using FFmpeg
+- All processing is done locally on your machine

 ## Configuration